 During your two day stop in Dingle you will definitely visit the Dingle Distillery.
 This Whiskey, Gin and Vodka artisan distillery is focusing more in quality than quantity.
 There scale is modest and they are bringing back the tradition of independent distilling in Ireland.
 The tours are really informative and of course you get to taste some of the finest distilled drinks in Ireland.
 We always make sure we plan this after the wonderful Slea Head Drive towards the end of day to get the evening started in style.

 Irish adventure tours recommend a visit to the Dingle Brewery Company.
 Their most famous beer, Tom Crean’s lager, was named after the famous arctic explorer.
 The company was set up in an old creamery building in 2011 on the 20th of July, which not coincidentally was also Tom Crean’s birthday.

 Galway Bay Brewery – Salthill, Galway

-On your adventure tour of Ireland we will have the opportunity to visit the Galway Bay Brewery, the Kingpins of the Irish craft brewery scene.
+On your tour of Ireland with Overland Ireland, you will have the opportunity to visit the Galway Bay Brewery, the Kingpins of the Irish craft brewery scene.
 This optional activity gives you the opportunity to taste some of Galway’s best beers.
 A few names to look out for are the Full Sail, Foam of Fury, Bay Ale, Stormy Port and Buried At Sea.
 The team of Ireland Adventure tours has had many discussions on which beer was best.

 With new breweries and distilleries being established all over Ireland your guide might take you to another establishment as well.
 We are happy that our tours of Ireland are flexible and can surprise you on your trip.
 We are proud of discovering always new places and new activities to visit.